Creating a REST API

 An error shape like:

-"error": "This is what went wrong"
+{"status": "error","error": "This is what went wrong"}

 is best.

-I like to combine both approaches.
-500 errors for my application failing to do its job, 404 for things that aren't found, 200 with an explanation for everything else.
+with an explanation for everything else.
 Helps avoid hunting for obscure error codes and sticks to the basics of HTTP.

 Added bonus: You can read the error object.
 Will you remember what error 418 means?